MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/eslz-network-topology-connectivity.md

 - Design your private clouds and clusters in advance, before deployment.
 The number of private clouds impacts your networking requirements directly.
 Each private cloud requires its own [/22 address space for private cloud management](/azure/azure-vmware/production-ready-deployment-steps#define-the-ip-address-segment-for-private-cloud-management) and [IP address segment for VM workloads](/azure/azure-vmware/production-ready-deployment-steps#define-the-ip-address-segment-for-vm-workloads).
 Consider defining those address spaces in advance.

-- Discuss how to segment and distribute your private clouds, clusters, and network segments for workloads with your VMware and networking teams, to avoid wasting IP addresses.
+- Discuss how to segment and distribute your private clouds, clusters, and network segments for workloads with your VMware and networking teams.
+Preplanning avoids wasting IP addresses.

 - For more information about managing private clouds, see [Define the IP address segment for private cloud management](/azure/azure-vmware/production-ready-deployment-steps#determine-the-number-of-clusters-and-hosts).